apc-nw-auto-cft/ansible_on_vyos/ansible_practice/00_markdown/7_loop.md

 }

 TASK [Set descriptions] ***********************************************************************************************************
+[WARNING]: To ensure idempotency and correct diff the input configuration lines should be similar to how they appear if present in the running configuration on device
 changed: [vyos01] => (item={'ethernet': 'eth1', 'description': 'loop_test1'})
 changed: [vyos02] => (item={'ethernet': 'eth1', 'description': 'loop_test1'})
 changed: [vyos01] => (item={'ethernet': 'eth2', 'description': 'loop_test2'})